 In March 1995, the congregation called Lee Reid as its first Minister.
 A year later in November of 1996, Rev. Reid was hit by a car on her way to a Board of Trustees meeting and died several days later.
 Her loss was profound and deep.

 In the following years, the Congregation has worked with part-time ministers to meet the spiritual, social and fellowship needs of its members.

-In partnership with our current minister, the Rev. Doctor Anthony Johnson and members and friends of the congregation, we are re-visioning our Racial and Social Justice program and reevaluating other ways that our Congregation can remain true to our mission, and continue to attract people who have similar beliefs in religious pluralism and find strength and purpose in a diverse world united in its spiritual essence.
+In partnership with our current minister, the Rev. Paul Dodenhoff and members and friends of the congregation, we are re-visioning our Racial and Social Justice program, reevaluating our mission, and and looking at new ways to reach out to make a difference in our local community.